poojadesai14/django-project/README.md

-# django-project
+### Prerequisites
+* Python 3
-First Django project
+* Django 2.0
+* SQLite

+### Project Description
-Developed Django-Rest based backend APIs to add cards to lists on scrum board using SQLite
+Developed Django-Rest based backend APIs to add cards to lists on scrum board using SQLite as the data source.